hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/visualdg/graber.md

 - **Functions**:
     - `grab_page`:  Takes a `Driver` object and returns a `ProductFields` object.
-This function orchestrates the data extraction process.
+This function orcheStartes the data extraction process.
 The `fetch_all_data` function is crucial, calling all the specific data gathering functions.

 - **Variables**:
     - `MODE`:  A global variable likely used for configuration (development mode, production mode, etc.).